Synchronization gear: Unsynchronized guns and the "deflector wedge" concept

 After his early synchronization experiments failed, Saulnier pursued a method trusting rather less to statistics and luck by developing armoured propeller blades that would resist damage.

 By March 1915, when French pilot Roland Garros approached Saulnier to arrange for this device to be installed on his Morane-Saulnier Type L, these had taken the form of steel wedges which deflected the bullets which might otherwise have damaged the propeller, or ricocheted dangerously.
-Garros himself and Jules Hue (his personal mechanic) are sometimes credited with testing and perfecting the "deflectors".
+Garros himself and his personal mechanic Jules Hue are sometimes credited with testing and perfecting the "deflectors".
 This crude system worked after a fashion, although the wedges diminished the propeller's efficiency, and the not inconsiderable force of the impact of bullets on the deflector blades must have put undesirable stress on the engine's crankshaft.

 On 1 April 1915 Garros shot down his first German aircraft, killing both the crew.
 On 18 April 1915, after two more victories, Garros was forced down (by ground fire) behind German lines.
 Although he was able to burn his aircraft, Garros was captured and his special propeller was sufficiently intact to be sent for evaluation by the Inspektion der Fliegertruppen (Idflieg) at Döberitz near Berlin.